-There were three Short Notice Random Inspections (SNRI) conducted at the request of the IAEA in 2023.
-In addition, the IAEA conducted a design information verification (DIV) and a physical inventory verification (PIV) in 2023.
+There were three Short Notice Random Inspections (SNRI) conducted at the request of the IAEA in 2024.
+In addition, the IAEA conducted two design information verification (DIV) inspections, a Complementary Access (CA) and a physical inventory verification (PIV) in 2024.